HITECHCRIME/HC_SG136/README.md

 myself still
 unconvincing - ya

+i don't need no (soul's) sync
-i don't need no (soul's) syncing yet still missing ya
+i don't need noyet still missing ya

 they don't follow
+hola you it and you

 you and
 psy cho(/u)